syncfusion-content/uwp-docs/uwp/Add-Syncfusion-Controls.md

 3. The following steps helps to add a required Essential UWP control through code, for example: SfColorPicker

-        a.
-Include the namespace for Syncfusion.
+    a.Include the namespace for Syncfusion.
 SfColorPickers.UWP assembly in MainPage.xaml.cs

         {% tabs %}